sot1986/lambda-precognition/README.md

 }, [/* ValidationParsers */])
 ```

+Notice that there are three "lifecycle hooks".
+- `before`: put here validation logic.
+It runs before the main handler.
+In case of _precognitive request_, it will be the only function to be triggered.
+- `main`: standard function where writing business logic.
+- `after`: in case you need to trigger some other behaviours, you can leverage this hook,, that runs as final handler.

 ### What are validationParsers
-ValidationParsers are simple functions that accept and Error parameters and extrace the ValidationErrorsData object (if any).
+ValidationParsers are simple functions that accept an Error as input parameter, and return ValidationErrorsData object (if any).

 ```ts
 export type ValidationErrors = Record<string, string | string[]>